-A. BEFC ORE THE TRIAL 14
+Α. BEFORE THE TRIAL

 30 Courtroom Setting

 31 Team Roster

 32 Stipulations

 33 The Record

-В. BEGINNING THE TRIAL14-15
+в.
+BEGINNING THE TRIAL

-Jury Trial
+34 Jury Trial

-Standing During Trial
+35 Standing During Trial

-Objection During Opening Statement/Closing Argument
+36 Objection During Opening Statement or Closing Argument

 37 Filibustering

-C. PRES SENTING EVIDENCE15-16
+C. PRESENTING EVIDENCE 15-16

 38 Argumentative Questions

-Lack of Proper Predicate/Foundation
+39 Lack of Proper Predicate and Foundation

-Procedure for Introduction of Exhibits
+40 Procedure for Introduction of Exhibits

-Use of Notes/Exhibits
+41 Use of Notes and Exhibits

-42 Redirect/Recross
+42 Redirect and Recross

-D. CLOS SING ARGUMENTS 16
+D. CLOSING ARGUMENTS

 43 Scope of Closing Arguments

-E. TTEN FEEDBACK
+Ε. WRITTEN FEEDBACK

-Optional Feedback Form for Volunteer Judges
+44 Optional Feedback Form for Volunteer Judges

-45 I Proposed Suggestion Form for Teacher and Attorney Coaches
+45 Proposed Suggestion Form for Teacher and Attorney Coaches

-III.
-THE RAL RULES OF EVIDENCE (Mock Trial Version)
+THE FEDERAL RULES OF EVIDENCE (Mock Trial Version)

-CLE I. GENERAL PROVISIONS17
+ARTICLE I. GENERAL PROVISIONS

-Scope
+101 Scope

 102 Purpose and Construction

-CLE IV.
-RELEVANCY AND ITS LIMITS17-20
+ARTICLE IV.
+RELEVANCY AND ITS LIMITS

-Test for Relevant Evidence
+401 Test for Relevant Evidence

-General Admissibility of Relevant Evidence
+402 General Admissibility of Relevant Evidence

 403 Excluding Relevant Evidence

 for Prejudice, Confusion, or Waste of Time or Other Reasons

-Character Evidence; Crimes or Other Acts
+404 Character Evidence; Crimes or Other Acts

-Methods of Proving Character
+405 Methods of Proving Character

-Habit; Routine Practice
+406 Habit; Routine Practice

-Subsequent Remedial Measures
+407 Subsequent Remedial Measures

 408 Compromise Offers and Negotiations

 409 Offer to Pay Medical and Similar Expenses

 410 Pleas, Plea Discussions, and Related Statements

 411 Liability Insurance (civil case only)

-ARTI CLE V. PRIVILEGES 20
+ARTI CLE V. PRIVILEGES

 501 General Rule

-A DTI CLE VI.
-WITNESSES20-23
+ARTI ICLE VI.
+WITNESSES 20-23

-General Rule of Competency
+601 General Rule of Competency

-Need For Personal Knowledge
+602 Need For Personal Knowledge

-Who May Impeach A Witness
+607 Who May Impeach A Witness

-A Witness's Character For Truthfulness or Untruthfulness
+608 A Witness's Character For Truthfulness or Untruthfulness

-Impeachment by Evidence of a Criminal Conviction
+609 Impeachment by Evidence of a Criminal Conviction

-Religious Beliefs or Opinions
+610 Religious Beliefs or Opinions

 611 Mode and Order of Interrogation and Presentation

 612 Writing Used to Refresh a Witness's Memory

 613 Witness's Prior Statement

-ARTI CLE VII.
-OPINIONS AND EXPERT TESTIMONY23-24
+ARTI ICLE VII.
+OPINIONS AND EXPERT TESTIMONY

 701 Opinion Testimony by Lay Witness

 702 Testimony by Experts

 703 Bases of an Expert's Opinion Testimony

 704 Opinion on Ultimate Issue

 705 Disclosing the Facts or Data Underlying An Expert's Opinion

-ARTI CLE VIII.
-HEARSAY24-28
+ARTI ICLE VIII.
+HEARSAY

 801 Definitions

 802 Hearsay Rule

 803 Exceptions to the Rule Against Hearsay

-Hearsay Exceptions, Declarant Unavailable
+804 Hearsay Exceptions, Declarant Unavailable

 805 Hearsay within Hearsay

-ARTI CLE XI.
-OTHER 28
+ARTI ICLE XI.
+OTHER

 1103 3 Title

-Given the fluid nature of Covid-19 variants, the Judge Lyle Strom High School Mock Trial Program reserves the right to move from an in-person competition to a virtual competition.
+\Given the fluid nature of Covid-19 variants, the Judge Lyle Strom High School Mock Trial Program reserves the right to move from an in-person competition to a virtual competition.
 If a virtual competition is necessary, the Foundation's virtual rules will be implemented.
-The State Championship will be held virtually.